Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 > I was using a deprecated API that was removed in the 2.X.X upgrade, what should I do?

 Answer:
 > The deprecated API in the 1.X.X version documents which API you should use instead of the deprecated API.
+This guide also contains a mapping from v1 API to equivalent v2 API that should tell you which v2 API to use.

 Question:
 > After upgrading, some of my catch statements no longer work because the API I was using no longer declares that it throws that exception.
 Do I still need to catch something there?